-What are some common culprits that cause such misery for our eyes?
+What are some common culprits that cause eye allergies?

 Many times, our eyes react negatively to dust, mold, grass pollen, and ragweed.
 Sometimes, perfumes and cosmetics can trigger an allergic reaction.
 Exposure to smoke and unusually bright lights have also been known to cause problems.
 Finally, heredity plays a role for some people in contracting allergic conjunctivitis.